GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/index.md

 ## Changes

+Keep track of the [API changes](/docs/privacy-sandbox/attribution-reporting/updates/)

 - **January 2022**: New functionality is added to the Attribution Reporting proposal.
-See [Updates in January 2022](/docs/privacy-sandbox/attribution-reporting-changes-january-2022/).
+Read [Updates in January 2022](/blog/attribution-reporting-january-2022-updates/).
 - **Early 2021**: Aggregate reports and view-through measurement are added to the proposal.
 - **Early 2021**: The API is renamed to "Attribution Reporting API".